oVirt/ovirt-site/source/blog/2016-10-12-call-for-proposal-fosdem-2017.html.md

 **Final schedule announcement:** 11 December 2016<br>
 **Devroom:** 04 February 2017 (one day)

+## Submit Your Proposal

+All submissions must be made via the [Pentabarf event planning site](https://penta.fosdem.org/submission/FOSDEM17).
+If you have not used Pentabarf before, you will need to create an account.
+If you submitted proposals for FOSDEM in previous years, you can use your existing account.

+After creating the account, select Create Event to start the submission process.
+Make sure to select **Virtualisation and IaaS devroom** from the Track list.
+Please fill out all the required fields, and provide a meaningful abstract and description of your proposed session.

 ## Submission Guidelines

 * We expect more proposals than we can possibly accept, so it is vitally important that you submit your proposal on or before the deadline.
 Late submissions are unlikely to be considered.